Course Guide Table of Contents

 Incomplete:

-• In order to be eligible for a grade of Incomplete, which would allow you up to TWO more months to complete the course, you need to successfully complete ALL of Units 1, 2 and 3, including exams 1 and 2, at least three working days before your current end date AND you must send me an email requesting the grade of Incomplete.
+• In order to be eligible for a grade of Incomplete, which would allow you up to TWO more months to complete the course, you need to successfully complete ALL of Units 1, 2, and 3, including both exams, at least three working days before your current end date AND you must send me an email requesting the grade of Incomplete and explaining why you were unable to complete the course on time.
+You must be prepared to verify your explanation with the appropriate documents as needed.

 • An Incomplete does not cost anything and does not involve a grade penalty.
-However, if you do not complete the course work in the allowed two months, you will be graded out of the course at that time, based on your earned points.
+However, if you do not complete the balance of the course work within the allowed two months, you will be graded out of the course at the end of your Incomplete, based on your earned points.

 When